 - a.
 The upper surface of the plank assembly must lie at Z=0, so that no air can pass between it and the Floor Body or Bib lower surfaces. - b.
 The plank assembly must be symmetrically arranged about Y=0. - c.
-The forward edge of the plank assembly must lie at $X_F = 430$ - d.
-The rearmost edge of the plank assembly must lie at $X_R$ = -600.
+The forward edge of the plank assembly must lie at $X{\text{F}}\!=\!\!430$ - d.
+The rearmost edge of the plank assembly must lie at $X_R$ = -600. - e.
+F The thickness of the plank assembly measured normal to the lower surface must be 10mm ± 0.2mm and must be uniform when new.
+A minimum thickness of 9mm will be accepted due to wear, and conformity to this provision will be checked at the periphery of the designated holes. - f.
+He The plank assembly must have six precisely placed holes the positions of which are given by RV-PLANK.
+To establish the conformity of the plank assembly after use, its thickness will only be measured at these holes, regardless of whether plank or skid material is present.